Meth Relapse Warning Signs, Prevention, and Addiction Treatment

 Attending treatment after a relapse is common.
 If it is your second time or more attending treatment, consider this experience a time to be honest about what did not work for you and what you believe you need in order to maintain your recovery.
 It is easy to fall into the mental trap of calling yourself a “failure,” but doing so does not help you and is simply untrue.
-The amount of time that you were able to abstain from using meth is a victory.
-Your goal for future treatment and recovery should be to beat that time and continue to become stronger in your sobriety.
+The amount of time that you were able to abstain from using meth for is a victory.
+Your goal for future treatment and recovery should be to beat this time and continue to become stronger in your sobriety.

 How to Create an Effective Relapse Prevention Plan

 Relapse prevention is about maximizing your strength and minimizing any factors that may threaten your sobriety.
-To do that, you need a relapse prevention plan, which is a list of options or steps you can take if you feel yourself weakening to the possibility of relapse.
+To do this, you need a relapse prevention plan, which is a list of options or steps you can take if you feel yourself weakening to the possibility of relapse.

 Everyone goes through periods of self-doubt or difficult days when they think about using meth again.
-A relapse prevention plan is your guide to dealing with those thoughts and feelings in a way that helps you become stronger and does not derail your goals.
+A relapse prevention plan is your guide to dealing with these thoughts and feelings in a way that helps you become stronger and does not derail your goals.
 An effective relapse prevention plan includes: